Indian logistics firm TCI braces for slowdown

 India's central bank has raised interest rates 13 times since early 2010 to rein in inflation that has remained above 9 percent for almost a year.

-Freight contributed less than half of the company's net sales of 8.69 billion rupees in the first half, as TCI expanded into express cargo and supply chain solutions.
+Freight contributed less than half of the company's net sales of 8.69 billion rupees ($169 million) in the first half, as TCI expanded into express cargo and supply chain solutions.

 Agarwal said allowing global supermarket giants into the retail sector would help businesses like TCI, but absence of dedicated infrastructure such as truck terminals and warehousing parks were challenges to growth in the sector.